gwu-libraries/sfm-ui/docs/collections.rst

 Twitter user timeline
 ---------------------

-Twitter user timeline collections collect the 3,200 most recent tweets from a list of Twitter accounts using `Twitter's user_timeline API
+Twitter user timeline collections collect the 3,200 most recent tweets from each of a list of Twitter accounts using `Twitter's user_timeline API
 <https://dev.twitter.com/rest/reference/get/statuses/user_timeline>`_.

-**Seeds** for Twitter User Timelines are individual Twitter accounts.
+**Seeds** for Twitter user yimelines are individual Twitter accounts.

-To identify a user timeline, you can provide a screen name (the string after @, like NASA for @NASA, which the user can change) or Twitter user ID (a numeric string which never changes, like 11348282 for
+To identify a user timeline, you can provide a screen name (the string after @, like NASA for @NASA) or Twitter user ID (a numeric string which never changes, like 11348282 for
 @NASA).
-If you provide one identifier, the other will be looked up and displayed in SFM UI the first time the harvester runs.
+If you provide one identifier, the other will be looked up and displayed in SFM the first time the harvester runs.

-Scheduling harvests should depend on how prolific the Twitter users are.
+The harvest schedule should depend on how prolific the Twitter users are.
 In general, the more frequent the tweeter, the more frequent you’ll want to schedule harvests.